 - Building Capacity of women-led SHGs and Child Parliaments

 - Linking the community to avail Government Schemes and private programs

 - Providing mother and child, elderly health care services at the clinic and home visits.

 Every year since 1978, women are selected by their communities to undergo training.
 The CDWs are trained in preventive health care and social issues.
 There is also a refresher course for those already trained to refresh their skills and also to train them in new skills.
-CDWs go on visits to various villages.
-They also maintain records of their house visits.
-They conduct meetings with other members of the organization and discuss the problems they saw and heard about during their visits and they work together to find a solution and take the needed steps.
-Apart from this they also have to work in dispensaries when weighting of children is taking place.
+They also maintain records of the home visits they conduct.
+They lead meetings with other members of the organization and discuss the problems they observed during their visits and they work together to find a solution and take the required measures.

-Those mothers who live near the centre bring their children to join various programs like crech and strive, where regular and proper food supply is ensured and this in turn helps resolve health problems in most of the cases.
-But in case some severe problems arise then the patients are directed to the government hospitals.
+Those mothers who live near the center bring their children to join various programs like CRECHE and STRIVE, where regular and proper food supply is ensured and this, in turn, helps resolve health problems in most of the cases.

 Health education is also given to the mothers in the under five-clinics after the weighing activity is over.
 Since a large number of mothers show up every month they are gathered and given instructions about health, hygiene, nutrition, child care and so on.

 Once the mothers join the M.C.H. program or become a member of the N.S.S they can avail medicines from the Hayden Hall’s dispensary.
 The whole family can benefit from the range of medicines available at the dispensary which has been functional since 1967.
 The medicines at the dispensary are provided at a rebate of 60% from the original price.
 The payment process for the medicines varies depending on the economic possibilities of the families.
 Poverty and ignorance lead to common problems like rickets, malnutrition and bone defects, common diseases in the hills primarily due to poor pre- and post-natal nutrition.